Tonight's Reading

 The Past · Legendary Seers

-Mother Shipton: The Making of a Yorkshire Prophetess
+Who Was Mother Shipton?
+The Making of a Yorkshire Prophetess

 She was born in a cave, lived on the edges of respectable society and allegedly predicted the modern world five centuries before it arrived.
 But how much of Mother Shipton is real and how much is Victorian invention?